Tracking shear mode dynamics across the glass transition in a 2D colloidal system: Results

-with $T^*_{\text{eff}} \approx 1/189$, which is in close agreement with the glass transition temperature previously reported based on the discontinuity of the static shear modulus, $\Gamma^* \approx 195$ \cite{PhysRevX.5.041033}.

-Interestingly, the power-law exponent reported in Eq.~\eqref{fit} is not far from what one would expect from mean-field critical behavior.
-However, at this stage, we refrain from making any definitive claims regarding the universality of this exponent.

-Nonetheless, we note that the extracted values of the $k$-gap fall within the range $k_g a \in [0, 0.8]$ for the $\Gamma$ values explored.
+In panel (a) of Fig.~\ref{fig:2}, we show the values of the wave-vector gap $k_g$ as a function of $\sim \Gamma^{-1}$, that is proportional to the temperature $T$ \eqref{defgamma}.
+We observe that $k_g$ diminishes by increasing $\Gamma$ towards the amorphous solid phase and drops rather quickly to approximately vanishing values around $\Gamma \approx 190$, a value that is consistent with the estimate glass transition temperature $\Gamma_g =195\pm 5$ \cite{PhysRevX.5.041033}.
+In the amorphous solid phase, $k_g$ vanishes up to the numerical accuracy and the finite size effects of our data.
+We note that the extracted values of the $k$-gap fall within the range $k_g a \in [0, 0.8]$ for the $\Gamma$ values explored.
 This range aligns remarkably well with values observed in other systems featuring vastly different interparticle interactions and particle sizes, suggesting a possible underlying universality, as originally proposed in \cite{PhysRevD.103.086001}.

+By fitting the experimental data with Eq.~\eqref{eq2}, we extract the instantaneous shear velocity \(v\), which is directly related to the instantaneous shear modulus \(G_{\infty}\), as a function of \(\Gamma\).
+The results, shown in Fig.~\ref{fig:2}(b), reveal that \(v\) remains finite in both the amorphous solid and liquid phases but is significantly larger in the solid.
+Deep in the liquid state (small \(\Gamma\)) and deep in the solid state (large \(\Gamma\)), \(v\) varies only weakly with \(\Gamma\).
+In contrast, a sharp crossover appears near the glass transition, at \(\Gamma_g \approx 195 \pm 5\) \cite{PhysRevX.5.041033}, where \(v\) rapidly drops from its solid-like to liquid-like value.

+Combining the extracted values of \(k_g\) and \(v\), we determine the shear relaxation time \(\tau = 1/(2 k_g v)\) as a function of \(\Gamma\).
+The experimental data for \(1/\tau\) versus \(\Gamma^{-1}\) are shown in Fig.~\ref{fig:3}.
+We find that \(1/\tau\) remains finite in the liquid phase but drops sharply as the glass transition is approached, signaling a rapid growth of the shear relaxation time.
+Below the glass transition, in the amorphous solid state, \(1/\tau\) is essentially zero within experimental accuracy.
+Assuming that \(\tau\) corresponds to the Maxwell time scale \(\sim \eta\), this behavior reflects the dramatic increase of the shear viscosity at and below the glass transition.

+To describe this behavior theoretically, we use the well-established Vogel–Fulcher–Tammann (VFT) equation, which captures the super-Arrhenius temperature dependence of relaxation times in glass formers.
+Noting that \(\Gamma^{-1}\propto T\), we fit the experimental data for \(\tau\) with